 Most people, including the Giants themselves, recommend taking public transportation, and I can’t disagree.
 It is generally more convenient and much cheaper to take the BART or another method of public transit.

 If you prefer to drive, there are a few hacks that may allow you to get into the ballpark with a few extra bucks in your wallet.

 There are two hot spots where you might be able to park for free if you arrive early, though you’ll have to work for it.

-One great option available for pre-purchase is a lot at 44 Perry St. A prepaid reservation costs just $11 and puts you just 10 minutes walking away from the stadium.
+One great option available for pre-purchase is a lot at 44 Perry St. A prepaid reservation costs about the price of a beer and puts you just 10 minutes walking away from the stadium.
 Pretty reasonable.

 Check it out here or view all of their Giants parking options below:

 Giant Mitt.
 And a Giant Coke – via Flickr user Mariko

 Save Money on Food

 Like many other ballparks, if you are looking to save money at OraclePark you can bring your own food and drink.
 This includes pretty much any food and sealed plastic bottles with non-alcoholic beverages.
 You can take a small soft sided cooler, so pack some lunches from home or pick up something cheap on the way and you can easily save $40 vs. buying food for a family at Oracle Park.

 Overall, Oracle park is one place you may want to splurge a little on food.
 They go waaaaay beyond the typical ballpark fare, and you could spend the whole night walking around to check the different options.